juju/docs/src/en/models-migrate.md

 Title: Migrating models
-TODO: Needs adding to navigation
-      What are the rules for model migration across clouds?
-      How are subnet and end point bindings handled?
+TODO: How are subnet and end point bindings handled?
-      What kind of user access is needed on source/dest controllers?
       Check and add migration resources for different controllers